L1NC5/L1NC5/README.md

 I deal mainly with HTML/CSS with some basic JavaScript knowledge on the side, while also getting my hands dirty modifying some Angular/Laravel/PHP projects.

-I'm currently trying to learn AngularJS to expand my skillset, so i can become a more complete front-end developer!
+I'm currently trying to learn React to expand my skillset, so i can become a more complete front-end developer!